alexeygrigorev/hands-on-mlops-workshop/README.md

 * Author of [ML Bookcamp](https://mlbookcamp.com/)
 * Instructor of [ML Zoomcamp](http://mlzoomcamp.com/), [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) and [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)
 * Connect with me on [LinkedIn](https://www.linkedin.com/in/agrigorev/) and [Twitter](https://twitter.com/Al_Grigor)
+* Do you want to run this workshop or a similar one at your company?
+Write me at alexey@datatalks.club

 ## Part 0: Preparing the environment